xiaomeng-zhu/xiaomeng-zhu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am a second-year PhD student in Linguistics at Yale University advised by [Robert Frank](https://bobfrank1.github.io/).
+I am a second-year PhD student in Linguistics at Yale University where I am fortunate to be advised by [Robert Frank](https://bobfrank1.github.io/).
 I obtained my Bachelor's degree in Computer Science and Cognitive and Linguistic Sciences (Linguistics concentration) from Wellesley College in 2023, where I was advised by [Carolyn Anderson](https://canders1.github.io/) and [Angela Carpenter](https://www.wellesley.edu/cogsci/faculty/carpenter).
 I am originally from Shanghai, China.

+I am broadly interested in research at the intersection of Computer Science and Linguistics -- applying computational methods to understand linguistic phenomena as well as building language models that have better natural language understanding abilities with the help of linguistic insights.

 ## News
 - (May 2024) I am excited to announce that my first paper [LIEDER: Linguistically-Informed Evaluation for Discourse Entity Recognition](https://github.com/xiaomeng-zhu/LIEDER) has been accepted to the main conference of ACL 2024!

-## Publications
-**Xiaomeng Zhu** and Robert Frank.
-LIEDER: Linguistically-Informed Evaluation for Discourse Entity Recognition. *ACL 2024*. [[pdf]](https://arxiv.org/abs/2403.06301)

-Kiara Liu, **Xiaomeng Zhu**, and Carolyn Anderson.
-XiaoshuoNLP: An NLP Pipeline for Processing Chinese Literary Texts. *Poster presented at TADA 2023*.

-**Xiaomeng Zhu** and Angela Carpenter.
-The Modified Mother Tongue: Examining Chinese Vowel Quality Shift in Chinese-Dominant Chinese-English Code-Switching Environments. *Honors Thesis, Wellesley College*. [[pdf]](https://repository.wellesley.edu/object/ir2040)

-## Research Interests
-I am broadly interested in research at the intersection of Computer Science and Linguistics -- applying computational methods to understand linguistic phenomena as well as building language models that have better natural language understanding abilities with the help of linguistic insights.

 ## Teaching Assistantships